carlmylo/docu-rpcs3/pages/english/instruments/intro.md

 permalink: ctrls
 folder: english
 tags: [controllers, english]
-summary: "How to map your controllers in RPCS3"
+summary: "How to map your controllers on RPCS3."
 toc: false
 ---